PDBe-KB/pisa/README.md

 cd pisa-lite
 ```

-1. Modify source directory in the file compile.ssh
+1. Modify source directory in the file compile.sh
 2. Create 'build' directory in the source directory
-3. For compilation run ./compile.ssh
+3. For compilation run ./compile.sh
 4. To run the code use executable ./build/pisa .

 ## Usage